bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

     ## 10 Adeline Baud      Female    21 Alpine Skiing      1.62     56  21.3
     ## # … with 2,849 more rows

-Notice that `mutate` does not overwrite the existing dataframe.
+Notice that `mutate` does not overwrite the existing data frame.

 ``` r
 mutate(athletes_narrow, BMI = weight/height^2)